Search authors and keywords here.

 On Reputation

-A gold talent is round, and dynamic.
-In our lifetime it can roll to us and away from us.
+A gold coin is round, and dynamic.
+In our lifetime it will roll to us and away from us.
 But our reputation is flat, and static.
 It sticks with us everywhere we go.

 Thursday, November 03, 2011